 Senior Director of Communications

-Graziano directs all communications activities of America’s Essential Hospitals, including strategic message development, media relations, member communications, digital products, editorial services, and branding.
-He joined the association in May 2012 and has 25 years of experience in strategic communications and media relations for health care associations.
+Graziano directs all communications activities of America’s Essential Hospitals, including strategic message development, media relations, member communications, digital products, editorial services, speech writing, and branding.
+He joined the association in May 2012 and has nearly 30 years of experience in strategic communications and media relations for health care associations.

 Previously, Graziano served more than six years with the Care Continuum Alliance (formerly the Disease Management Association of America), a trade group for wellness and population health improvement; and 13 years as manager of government communications for the 18,000-member College of American Pathologists, both in Washington, D.C.